holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

    holding that array.

 <blockquote>
-For the sake of readability, I will add only a single test here and there to not overwhelme anyone with the whole codebase.
+For the sake of readability, I will add only a single test here and there to not overwhelm anyone with the whole codebase.
 </blockquote>